rpatterson/prunerr/README.rst

 - Update docs after rewrite

-- Switch from current downloads/imported/deleted download item statuses and back to just downloads/seeding and, when freeing space, delete from the seeding status based on the percentage of download item disk space has just one hard link.
-Move download items from downloads to seeding after the first Servarr event for that download item *after* grabbed, IOW: imported, deleted, anything but grabbed.

 - Find a good way to review download items that are now only partially hard linked.
   IOW, when only some episodes from one download item have replaced only some episodes from another.
 Maybe a partial/mixed status?